nus-cs2113-AY2021S1/tp/docs/UserGuide.md

     ____________________________________________________________

 ```
-### 2.19 Viewing today's deadline: `today deadline`
+### 2.19 Viewing today's deadline: `today deadline` (Zhong Ningmou)
-This will print out today's deadline that is not done and the remaining time left to complete.
+You can print out today's deadline that is not done and the remaining time left to complete.

 Format: `today deadline`